 About 12 to 15 years.

 The smooth, shorthaired coat is easy to groom.
 Brush and comb with a firm bristle brush and shampoo only when necessary.
 Dry thoroughly after a bath so the dog does not get chilled.
 The creases on the face must be cleaned regularly.
-This breed is a seasonally heavy shedder.
+This breed is an above average shedder.